MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 ![Game Manager - A/B Test - Buckets](media/tutorials/game-manager-ab-test-buckets.png)

-Functionally, a **Bucket** ID is the same as a normal segment ID - an **API** call to [GetPlayerSegments](xref:titleid.playfabapi.com.server.playstream.getplayersegments) will return both segment IDs and A/B test bucket IDs.
+Functionally, a bucket ID is the same as a normal segment ID - an **API** call to [GetPlayerSegments](xref:titleid.playfabapi.com.server.playstream.getplayersegments) will return both segment IDs and A/B test bucket IDs.

 We can use this to our advantage and introduce a convention for A/B-Tested title data keys, as shown below.